 Guernsey Linking Lives

-For more details, please contact Anna Honour, Guernsey Linking Lives co-ordinator on 07839 188180 or email@example.com
+For more details, please contact Rose Hall, temporary Guernsey Linking Lives co-ordinator on 07839 188180 or [email protected]

 Parent Empowerment Programme

 The Parent Empowerment Programme is about travelling together on a journey of change.
 We believe that everyone with the right support and help can develop the mindset to be able to make lasting and meaningful change.
 Your past does not have to define who you are or dictate your future.
-PEP uses two active ingredients that have been shown to help produce lasting change - group work and coaching.
-Each member of PEP attends a weekly group with their children and is linked with a trained coach.
+PEP is a weekly group with some time for parents and children to be together and some time for parents to have space to talk whilst their children are well cared for.
+Each member of PEP attends the group with their children and is encouraged to think of how their week has been from their child's point of view as well as considering their values and goals.

 We act as a signposting service and information centre, pointing people in the direction of other community services, charities or States departments that may be able to assist them.